 '''

 dw_1.Modify("Column.Border = 5 ")

 dw_1.Modify("Column.Border = '5' ")

 dw_1.Object.Column.Border = 5

-dw 1.Object.Column.Border = '5'
+dw_1.Object.Column.Border = '5'

 '''

-The result of dw 1.Describe ("Column.Border") is always a string.
+The result of dw\1.Describe("Column.Border") is always a string.

-The result of dw_1.Object.Column.Border is an Any always containing a string.
+The result of dw\1.Object.Column.Border is an Any always containing a string.

-CHAPTER 4 Using DataStore Objects
+4 Using DataStore Objects

-About this chapter This chapter describes how to use DataStore objects in an application.
+This chapter describes how to use DataStore objects in an application.

-Contents Торіс Page

-About DataStores 73

-Working with a DataStore 75

-Using a custom DataStore object 76

-Accessing and manipulating data in a DataStore 78

-Sharing information 80

-Before you begin This chapter assumes you know how to build DataWind DataWind DataWindow painter, as described in the PowerBuilder 5
+Before you begin

+This chapter assumes you know how to build DataWindow objects in the DataWindow painter, as described in the Part VI, "Working with DataWindows" in Users Guide.

-About DataStores
+4.1 About DataStores

 A DataStore is a nonvisual DataWindow control.
 DataStores act just like DataWindow controls except that they do not have many of the visual characteristics associated with DataWindow controls.
 Like a DataWindow control, a DataStore has a DataWindow object associated with it.

-When to use a DataStore DataStores are useful when you need to access data but do not need the visual presentation of a DataWindow control.
-DataStores allow you to: Perform background processing against the database without having to hide DataWindow controls in a window Suppose that the DataWindow object displayed in a DataWindow control is suitable for online display but not for printing.
+When to use a DataStore

+DataStores are useful when you need to access data but do not need the visual presentation of a DataWindow control.
+DataStores allow you to:

+- Perform background processing against the database without having to hide DataWindow controls in a window - Suppose that the DataWindow object displayed in a DataWindow control is suitable for online display but not for printing.
 In this case, you could define a second DataWindow object for printing that has the same result set description and assign this object to a DataStore.
 You could then share data between the DataStore and the DataWindow control.
-Whenever the user asked to print the data in the window, you could print the contents of the DataStore.

-Hold data used to show multiple views of the same information When a window shows multiple views of the same information, you can use a DataStore to hold the result set.
-By sharing data between a DataStore and one or more DataWindow controls, you can provide different views of the same information without retrieving the data more than once.
-Manipulate table rows without using embedded SQL statements In places where an application calls for row manipulation without the need for display, you can use DataStores to handle the database processing instead of embedded SQL statements.
+Whenever the user asked to print the data in the window, you could print the contents of the DataStore. - Hold data used to show multiple views of the same information - When a window shows multiple views of the same information, you can use a DataStore to hold the result set.
+By sharing data between a DataStore and one or more DataWindow controls, you can provide different views of the same information without retrieving the data more than once. - Manipulate table rows without using embedded SQL statements - In places where an application calls for row manipulation without the need for display, you can use DataStores to handle the database processing instead of embedded SQL statements.
 DataStores typically perform faster at execution time than embedded SQL statements.
-Also, because the SQL is stored with the DataWindow object when you use a DataStore, you can easily reuse the SQL.
-Perform database access on an application server In a multitier application, the objects in a remote server can use DataStores to interact with the database.
+Also, because the SQL is stored with the DataWindow object when you use a DataStore, you can easily reuse the SQL. - Perform database access on an application server - In a multitier application, the objects in a remote server can use DataStores to interact with the database.
 DataStores let you take advantage of the computer resources provided by a server machine, removing the need to perform database operations on each client.
-DataStore methods Most of the methods and events available for DataWindows are also available for DataStores.
-However, some of the methods that handle online interaction with the user are not available.
-For example, DataStores support the Retrieve, Update, InsertRow, and DeleteRow methods, but not GetClickedRow and SetRowFocusIndicator.
-Prompting for information When you are working with DataStores, you cannot use functionality that causes a dialog box to display to prompt the user for more information.
-Here are some examples of ways to overcome this restriction: SetSort and SetFilter You can use the SetSort and SetFilter methods to specify sort and filter criteria for a DataStore object, just as you would with a DataWindow control.
-However, when you are working with a DataWindow control, if you pass a NULL value to either SetSort or SetFilter, the DataWindow prompts the user to enter information.
-When you are working with a DataStore, you must supply a valid format when you call the method.
-Moreover, you must supply a valid format when you share data between a DataStore and a DataWindow control; you cannot pass the NULL value to the DataWindow control rather than the DataStore.
-Prompt for Criteria You can define your DataWindow objects so that the user is prompted for retrieval criteria before the DataWindow retrieves data.
-This feature works with DataWindow controls only.
-It is not supported with DataStores.